dunossauro/videomaker-helper/README.md

 - **Efficient Silence Removal**: Leveraging advanced algorithms, this tool efficiently detects and eliminates silences, making the audio flow more natural.

 - **Customizable Detection**: Users have the flexibility to define what constitutes a 'silence' in their audio:
-  - `silence-time`: Determines the minimum duration of a silence (measured in milliseconds) before it's considered for removal.
+  - `silence-time` (or `-s`): Determines the minimum duration of a silence (measured in milliseconds) before it's considered for removal.
-  - `threshold`: Sets the decibel level below which an audio segment is considered silent.
+  - `threshold` (or `-t`): Sets the decibel level below which an audio segment is considered silent.

 #### Example Usage: